IstiCusi/simons-chat/README.md

 ## Acknowledgments

-- Server inspired by "Network Programming with C" by Van Winkels.
+- Server inspired by "Network Programming with C" by Van Winkel.
 - FiraCode font used for enhancing the chat interface's readability.